-If you’re a long term traveller in Europe, and you’re not one of the lucky bastards to have been born in the EU.
-Then you’re most likely going to be on a schengen visa.
-If you’re new to the concept of the schengen visa – lets start at the beginning for you:
+If you’re a long term traveller on a Europe trip, and you’re not one of the lucky people to have been born in the EU.
+Then you’re most likely going to be on a Schengen visa.
+If you’re new to the concept of the Schengen visa – let’s start at the beginning for you:

 It’s a visa that allows you free movement between the 26 countries in Europe who have agreed to eliminate internal border control.
 So as a traveller you can move freely between these countries without having to apply for a visa for every single country you enter.

 The Schengen visa allows entry into these countries for a maximum 90 days every 6 months, starting from the date of entry.
 For more information check out this site http://www.schengenvisainfo.com

 Thanks to the introduction of the Schengen visa for travellers, many countries have been more accessible than ever.
 It has opened up a ‘visa free’ (waived) world to many backpackers and gap year travellers from all over the world.